ChristinaLK/blog/content/disney-identity.md

 to others instead of fixing some internal flaw or changing their mind about something.

-I have mostly appreciated the clinically/socially accurate depictions of identity in these movies (the problems of repression in Frozen, the **excellent** language around bias and stereotype in Zootopia, the co-opting of 12 step program ideas in Wreck-It Ralph, and, a to include a Pixar movie of the same general vintage, [Inside Out](http://www.imdb.com/title/tt2096673) and its literal depiction of an emotional journey).
+As a post-script: I have appreciated the clinically/socially accurate depictions of identity in these movies (the problems of repression in Frozen, the **excellent** language around bias and stereotype in Zootopia, the co-opting of 12 step program ideas in Wreck-It Ralph, and, to include a Pixar movie of the same general vintage, [Inside Out](http://www.imdb.com/title/tt2096673) and its literal depiction of an emotional journey).
 If this is part of a Disney plot to educate kids, and/or their parents,